andresmazzo/libfa-py/README.md

 > Install python packages with: `sudo pip install -r requirements.txt` :P

 ## Description
 Do you want to convert the zip with html old files that FilmAffinity exports as your user data?
-Or get some data about movies?
+Or get some data about movies from the web?
 Continue reading.

 ## Usage